MicrochipTech/RN1723-Dev-Board/README.md

-# RN1723 Development Kit Out of Box Setup Guide
+# Out of Box Setup Guide

 ## Introduction
 The RN1723 Development Board provides a platform to evaluate Microchip’s